-Hereford Road's head chef Tom Pemberton (formerly of St. John) opened the restaurant in 2007 in a former Victorian butcher shop; in the summers, they open up the butcher's window to the street, creating a pseudo open-air space.
+Hereford Road's head chef Tom Pemberton (formerly of St. John) opened the restaurant in 2007 in a former Victorian butcher’s shop; in the summers, they open up the butcher's window to the street, creating a semi-open-air space.
 Though the focus is on British cuisine bolstered by locally sourced, seasonal produce, the menu at Hereford Road definitely caters to adventurous eaters.
 Get the sea bass, which is intended for sharing.

 Moro34-36 Exmouth Market, Clerkenwell | +44.20.7833.8336

 Helmed by married chef duo Sam and Sam Clark (nope, that's not a typo), Moro's Southern Mediterranean cuisine is inspired by the couple's extensive traveling and eating in Spain, Morocco, and the Sahara: a combination that inspires soulful but inventive cuisine.
 The list of favorite dishes here is endless, but some standouts include slow-cooked pork in milk, egg cooked in yogurt, and roasted quail.
 Don't miss dessert—the chocolate apricot tart is a knockout.

 St. John Bakery72 Druid St., Southwark | +44.20.7237.5999